Jakob1010/weather-app/README.md

 2.) db: measurement and temperature db (both postgres) 3.) metabase: dashboard for displaying data

-The application was tested is currently running on a alibaba server instance, running docker and docker compose v1.27.0 on Ubuntu 20.04.
+The application was tested and is currently running on a alibaba server instance, running docker and docker compose v1.27.0 on Ubuntu 20.04.

 ## Setup
 1. [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) v1.27.0 or later.